Jonas-Verhellen/Bayesian-Illumination/docs/source/modules/overview.rst

    * - **Module**
      - **Description**
    * - **AllChem**
-     - Includes a variety of functions for molecular operations and descriptor calculations.
+     - Includes a variety of functions for molecular operations and calculations.
    * - **Crippen**
      - Contains methods for calculating logP and molar refractivity.
    * - **Lipinski**
-     - Implements rules and functions related to Lipinski's rule of five for evaluating druglikeness.
+     - Implements rules and functions related to Lipinski's rule of five for druglikeness.
    * - **Descriptors**
      - Provides a comprehensive set of molecular descriptors.
    * - **rdMolDescriptors**